-Determining those who served with the Black Horse Cavalry might seem, on the surface, a simple matter.
-However, it turns out to be quite complex.
+Determining those who served with the Black Horse Cavalry might seem, on the surface, a simple matter, but it is not.
 Information on the subject is scattered among various sources, some incomplete and some, alas, contradictory.
 All known sources were carefully examined and correlated.
 The results fall into several categories.

 First, there are those for whom there is no doubt they were members.
 These were the more prominent members and whose membership was confirmed by multiple sources.
-There are those for whom membership is not confirmed by the most direct sources, but whose claim, nevertheless must be given credibility.
-Next there are a few about whom we cannot be completely sure; the best we can say is "maybe."
+Then, there are those for whom membership is not confirmed by the most direct sources, but whose claim nevertheless must be given credibility.
+Next, there are a few about whom we cannot be completely sure; the best we can say is "maybe."
 Finally, there are those who arrived on various source lists by simple error of one sort or another, often typographical.
 The sources used are discussed below.